 Ready to reserve?
 Complete your Reservation Request Form and send it to us no later than February 1.

-By submitting the request, DHFS can start processing the request and can begin plotting spaces in March.
+By submitting the request, we can start processing the request and can begin plotting spaces in March.

-When planning a conference with the Division of Housing and Food Service (DHFS), we hope to make the process as straight-forward as possible.
+When planning a conference with University Housing and Dining (UHD), we hope to make the process as straight-forward as possible.
 We will work with you to accommodate your housing, dining and meeting space needs as well as helping you through the reservation, check-in, departure and billing process.
 If at any point you have questions, please do not hesitate to contact our Conference Services Office.